StarKRE/Elementary/README.md

 ```

 ### Add Singleton Interface
-Orego creates an instance automatically
+The framework creates an instance automatically

 ```csharp
 using OregoFramework.Core;